SamPure/ReallyLastTry/dashboard/README.md

 7. **Retry Statistics**
    - Bar chart showing retry attempts and failures by job

+## Authentication

+The dashboard uses a secure authentication system:

+- Credentials stored in `.streamlit/secrets.toml`
+- Passwords are hashed using SHA-256
+- Session-based authentication
+- Automatic logout after browser close
+- Logout button in sidebar

+To add new users or change credentials:

+1. Edit `.streamlit/secrets.toml`
+2. Add new users under `credentials.usernames`
+3. Use the `auth.py` script to hash passwords

 ## Data Persistence

 The dashboard uses SQLite to store historical metrics: